Your cart is currently empty!

 These are natural ingredients like Vitamin E, which is beneficial for hair growth and shines the hair.
 This drastic shift is because the shampoos with chemicals have detrimental effects on the hair and people now opt for natural products.

 Out of the natural hair care products, plant-based ones are gaining popularity.
 But have you still not made the transition from regular shampoos to plant-based ones?
 Here are the primary four reasons why you should switch as soon as possible.

 If you have sensitive skin, opting for plant-based hair products will be a life-saver for you.
 Without chemicals, the shampoo will be able to deal with irritants better.

 This is because these hair care products have ingredients that are biogenetically similar to our bodies.
 On the other hand, pharmaceutical products have chemicals, especially sodium hydroxide; the natural balance of the scalp and hair gets irritated.

 Plant-based hair care products are versatile and can be used for multiple things at the same time.
-On the contrary, when dealing with chemical-based hair care products, you require many different products to deal with different hair issues.
+On the contrary, when dealing with chemical-based hair care products, you require many different products to deal with hair issues.

-For instance, dandruff requires a shampoo; frizzy hair requires a conditioner; to add shine, you need to have different treatments like Keratin, etc. However, when it comes to plant-based and natural ingredients like peppermint and tea tree oil, they can stimulate the scalp, nourish the hair strands and follicles, etc.
+For instance, dandruff requires a shampoo; curly hair requires a conditioner; to add shine, you need to have different treatments like Keratin, etc. However, when it comes to plant-based and natural ingredients like peppermint and tea tree oil, they can stimulate the scalp, nourish the hair strands and follicles, etc.